shaneapowell/upython-wifi-setup/README.md

   ```sh
   pip3 install pipenv
   ```
 - Plug in your micropython esp32 device usb to your computer.
-The `Pipfile` has `/dev/ttyACM0` hard-coded as your upy device.
+- Update the `.env` file, set the `RSHELL_PORT` with the TTY path to your device.
 - Sync the pipenv venv packages.
 This is only needed once, or with any new updates to the `Pipfile`.
   ```sh
   pipenv sync